mydeenraahina/simplequizgame-/README.md

 <div align='center'>

 <h1>THIS IS A simplequiz GAME USING PYTHON</h1>
-<p>This a code for a simple quiz game.
+<p>This code implements a simple quiz game.
 Here's an overview of the working pattern:

 Welcome Message and Initial Input: